Degree lowering for ergodic averages along arithmetic progressions: Main results

 \subsection{Mixing properties of nilsystems and applications}

 The next result was proved in \cite{S69} for ergodic nilsystems defined on nilmanifolds $X=G/\Gamma$ with $G$ connected and in \cite[Proposition~3.1]{HKM14} for general $2$-step nilsystems.
-Using Theorem~\ref{T:seminormdrop}, we extend these results and cover the case of general nilsystems.
+It seems likely that the method in \cite{P70} can be modified to extend this result to general nilsystems (we thank Or Shalom and John Griesmer for bringing this article to our attention).
+In any case, we are going to use Theorem~\ref{T:seminormdrop} to give an alternative proof of this result that covers the case of general nilsystems.
 We then use this result to prove in Theorem~\ref{T:mixinggeneral} a similar result for general systems. \begin{theorem}[Mixing properties of nilsystems] Let $(X,\CX,\mu,T)$ be an ergodic nilsystem and $f\in L^\infty(\mu)$.
 Then the following properties are equivalent: \begin{enumerate} \item$\nnorm{f}_2=0$, or equivalently, $\E(f|\CZ_1)=0$.

 \item For every strictly increasing sequence $a\colon \N\to \N$, we have

 \item For every $g\in L^\infty(\mu)$, we have

 \end{enumerate} \end{theorem} \begin{remark} The difficult implication is $(i)\implies (ii)$ (or $(i)\implies (iii)$).
 We could instead work with sequences $a\colon \N\to \Z$ that have bounded multiplicity, in the sense that $\sup_{k\in \Z}|\{n\in \N\colon a(n)=k\}|<\infty$.
 The same holds for the other results in this subsection. \end{remark} \begin{proof} The implication $(iii)\implies (i)$ is straightforward.
 Moreover, the equivalence $(ii)\Leftrightarrow (iii)$ is pretty simple, see for example the proof of \cite[Theorem~1.1]{AS72} or \cite[Theorem~2.2]{BB86}.